taimax13/github_exercises/01_github_classroom.md

 When you are done with your work, you should push it from your new folder to the GitHub repository.
 How you do that depends upon whether your Classroom repository came to you with or without starter code.
 For your JavaScript exercises, you will receive starter code.
 For your assignments, you will receive empty repositories.
 Accordingly, you should know both ways.

 Here is a walk through of how to get started with a Classroom repository **that comes with starter code**.
 This will help you with the JavaScript exercises.
+You can probably do the same approach for repositories that come without starter code.
+However, below is a video for each scenario that walks you through the steps for both.

-Iin VS Code, open the terminal by going to "View" and choosing "Terminal".
-A terminal session should open in VS Code and be pointing at your new folder.
-Make sure the terminal is pointing to your root level of your new folder.
-Then, enter the following in the terminal
+In VS Code, open the terminal by going to "View" and choosing "Terminal".
+A terminal session should open in VS Code.
+Make your pwd the repository folder you downloaded from the Classroom.
+Make sure the terminal is pointing to your root level of your new repository folder.
+To be sure, type `ls -al`.
+You should see a `.git` file in the terminal print out.
+That is your local git tracking folder that came with your Classroom repository.

+Next, enter the following in the terminal

 ```terminal
 git add -A